daveho/Daemon/README.md

 java -jar myApp.jar start

 # Send a command (purgecache) to the running application
+# (note that this is just an example: handling non-built-in
+# commands is done by logic in your application)
 java -jar myApp.jar purgecache

+# Start (or restart) the application if it is not
+# currently running (or has crashed)
+java -jar myApp.jar poke

 # Shut down the running application
 java -jar myApp.jar shutdown